daattali/beautiful-jekyll/_includes/aboutme.md

 ## Hello!
 I'm Matthew (He/Him)

-I'm a big nerd, FOSS enthusiast & australian developer :australia:
+I'm a big nerd, FOSS enthusiast & australian developer living on Wangal/Gadigal Land of the Eora Nation (Sydney).

 ### What I do for work